47% of digital purchases worldwide happen via online marketplace platforms. Here’s how you can build one too.

 Saving in costs

 Online sellers save on tremendous costs that come with running and maintaining brick-and-mortar stores, including rent, store design and inventory.
+But not all businesses can identify the areas where eCommerce can help them reduce support costs and operational costs.
 All that sellers require in the online space is an eCommerce marketplace platform to kickstart their business.

 Advertising and promotions are economical